Published December 19, 2023 • Updated November 10, 2025

 This process leads to quick elimination across a wide range of pests—from ants and beetles to cockroaches and pantry moths—without leaving toxic residues.

 Because soybean oil acts mechanically rather than chemically, pests can’t develop resistance.
-It’s a non-toxic, eco-friendly pest control ingredient that keeps your home safe while protecting beneficial insects and pollinators.
+It’s a safe, eco-friendly ingredient that keeps your home safe while protecting beneficial insects and pollinators.

 Soybean oil is classified by the U.S. Environmental Protection Agency (EPA) as a minimum-risk ingredient, meaning it’s safe when used as directed for people, pets and the environment.